stavroskladis/dsa/topics/01-Sorting/README.md

 - **Fallback**: In-place merge sort when memory limited (O(n log² n) with O(1) space)
 - **Stability**: Guaranteed by always taking from left subarray when elements are equal

-Our merge sort implementation is essentially the core of `std::stable_sort`!
-The main differences are:
-- `std::stable_sort` has optimizations for small ranges
-- It has a fallback for low-memory situations
-- It's heavily optimized with compiler intrinsics

 ## Notes